 (2) After this, the student may contact Dr. Chris Jankowski by email, listing the courses taken towards the degree.
 If the student is approved to add the degree, they will be directed to complete a Change of Level form.

 Students wishing to add a secondary MS degree in the School of Math should keep in mind that we will not be able to provide office space or any other type of logistic or financial support, and, as noted above, we cannot consider a request to add a secondary MS until at least 15 credits towards the degree have been completed.

 From the Fall 2024 semester onward, MS students in the School of Math who wish to transfer into the PhD Mathematics program must apply formally through the Georgia Tech application system.
 MS students who enrolled in a School of Math program prior to Fall 2024 may consult with email@example.com.

 Graduation Forms and Procedures

-In the semester prior to the semester in which they intend to graduate, MS students should fill out the Program of Study Form and have it signed by the School's Director of Graduate Studies.
-These forms may be handed to Chris Jankowski.
-PhD students who intend to collect an MS degree along the way, also need to fill out the Change of Level Form.
+During the semester before they graduate, MS Math and MS STAT students should discuss their course plan with Dr. Chris Jankowski to ensure that they have all the necessary courses to graduate on time.
+MS-CSE students should see the bottom of the MS-CSE Page for their relevant form and procedure.
+PhD students who intend to collect an MS degree along the way, also need to fill out the Change of Level Form to add the MS degree.
 Finally, students should petition to graduate by filling out the Online Application for Graduation (make sure that the "Graduate" tab is selected on the top of this page).
 The deadline for petitioning to graduate in a given semester is usually at the beginning of that semester (see the GT Calendar for the precise date).
 In general students need to be registered for the semester in which they wish to graduate; however, if they have already satisfied all degree requirements, then they may be exempted from registration by filing out the Enrollment Waiver Form.